The Buffalo Invasion: Event

 The sixth bout saw ECW World Tag Team Champions the Eliminators defend their titles against the Dudley Brothers and the Gangstas in a three-way tag team elimination match.
 D-Von Dudley teamed with Big Dick Dudley, who was substituting for Buh Buh Ray Dudley who had sustained a broken ankle at Barely Legal.
 The Gangstas missed the beginning of the match, with the Dudley Brothers fighting the Eliminators for several minutes before they joined the match.
 The Eliminators won the match after performing Total Elimination on Big Dick Dudley and Mustafa simultaneously, enabling them to pin both men and eliminate both other teams.

 The penultimate bout was a singles match between Louie Spicolli and Tommy Dreamer.
 Before the match, Spicolli boasted that Dreamer would be unable to compete due to his interference in the earlier match, only for Dreamer to come to the ring.
 During the match, the two men fought into the bleachers of the Burt Flickinger Center, resulting in Dreamer rolling down them.
 Towards the end of the match, Spicolli pulled Dreamer's valet Beulah McGillicutty (who was wearing a neck brace after having received a Death Valley Driver from Spicolli at Chapter 2) in front of him to block a chair shot from Dreamer, only for McGillicutty to give him a low blow, enabling Dreamer to give Spicolli a DDT and then pin him.

-The main event of the Buffalo Invasion saw ECW World Heavyweight Champion defend his title against Raven, the Sandman, and Stevie Richards in a four way dance in a rematch from Chapter 2.
+The main event of the Buffalo Invasion saw ECW World Heavyweight Champion Funk defend his title against Raven, the Sandman, and Stevie Richards in a four way dance in a rematch from Chapter 2.
 Raven was the first man eliminated, with Funk pinning him following a Stevie Kick from Richards.
 Richards went on to eliminate The Sandman with another Stevie Kick.
 Funk then threw a guard rail at Richards, knocking him down and enabling him to pin him.
 Richards suffered a legitimate severe injury from the guard rail hitting him in the neck which almost forced him to retire.